willpuckett/smote/posts/shortcuts.md

 abyss.
 It keeps persnickety commands (ffmpeg) happy.
 Notably, the **screen** command wasn't working properly in an earlier MacOS version, but does as of late last summer (ish).

-## Smiling Faces

-There's a lot more you can do with Shortcuts.
-We'll get into a few nuttier, glitter examples next week but until then have fun exploring and making exceptionally useful things!